jesusfvargas/datamodels/dynamodb.md

 It is hosted as a managed service on AWS, using a client/server model.

-### Java developers can access DynamoDB using the AWS SDK for Java (https://aws.amazon.com/sdk-for-java/),
+### Java
-while
+Developers can access DynamoDB using the AWS SDK for Java (https://aws.amazon.com/sdk-for-java/), while

-### Python developers can use the Boto3 library
+### Python
-(https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).
+Developers can use the Boto3 library (https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).